veebch/hometime/README.md

 The progress bar displays your progress through the working day.
 It connects to wifi, grabs the time from a [time api](https://timeapi.io), then shows you how far through the day you are.

 The events are maintained in a public Google calendar, and connection parameters are stored in the config file.
+For getting an API key, visit https://console.cloud.google.com/apis/credentials.

 If it is outside the working hours defined in the config file, no lights show.